Jean Heywood

 Jean Heywood (born Jean Murray; 15 July 1921 – 14 September 2019) was a British actress.

+Career

-Born in Blyth, Northumberland, in July 1921, Heywood appeared in films such as Billy Elliot and Our Day Out.
-Her TV work included roles in When the Boat Comes In, All Creatures Great and Small, Boys from the Blackstuff, Family Affairs, The Bill and Casualty.
+Heywood appeared in many roles, mainly in television but also in films such as Billy Elliot.
+Her television work included roles in When the Boat Comes In, Our Day Out, All Creatures Great and Small, Boys from the Blackstuff, Family Affairs, The Bill and Casualty.
 In 2005, she starred alongside Richard Briers and Kevin Whately in a drama called Dad on BBC One as part of Comic Relief's Elder Abuse campaign.
 In 2010 Heywood made a guest appearance in the ITV series Married Single Other.

-Career

-Heywood appeared in many roles, mainly in television but also in films such as Billy Elliot.

-Personal life
+Personal life and death

-At age six, Heywood moved with her parents, Jack and Elsie, to New Zealand.
+Heywood was born in Blyth, Northumberland on 15 July 1921.
+At age six, she moved with her parents, Jack and Elsie, to New Zealand.
 Her mother died less than six months later, and the family returned to the UK.

-Heywood died in September 2019 at the age of 98.
+Heywood died on 14 September 2019, at the age of 98.
 Her husband, Roland, had predeceased her (in 1996).
 They had two children together, and Heywood had another from an earlier relationship.